 Unit: College of Business (BU)

 For those with non-accounting undergraduate degrees who are interested in an accounting career.

-- develop the basic skills needed to pass the CPA exam, which is first and foremost in becoming a CPA
+- develop the basic skills needed to pass the CPA exam

 - teach advanced accounting skills to those with non-accounting undergraduate degrees

-- meet the time demands of working professionals in a 21 credit hour curriculum taught by a faculty with significant real world accounting experience.
+- meet the time demands of working professionals in a 21 credit hour curriculum.

 To enroll in the program, students must have completed Accounting 201 and 202 (Principles of Accounting) or their equivalents, have a bachelors degree from an accredited college or university, and a minimum cumulative GPA of 2.8 (on a 4.0 scale).
 Following is the course work required to obtain the certificate.

 |ACCT 430 Auditing Theory and Practice||3|

 |ACCT Elective (ACCT 353, 401, 411, 415, 420) or co-op||3|